-In connection with an agreement related to the retirement of our former Chief Executive Officer announced on June 20, 2003, we incurred a charge of \$3.3 million including \$3.0 million in future cash payments over the three years commencing January 2004 and \$0.3 million of costs related to modification of the rights under certain of his outstanding stock options.
-The liability for future cash payments is included in accrued expenses for the current portion, and in other liabilities for the long-term portion as of September 27, 2003.
+In connection with an agreement related to the retirement of our former Chief Executive Officer announced on June 20, 2003, we have an obligation of \$3.0 million in future cash payments over the three years commencing January 2004.

 On September 19, 2001, our Board of Directors approved the expenditure of up to \$5.0 million to repurchase shares of our common stock in the open market or in privately negotiated transactions.
 Repurchases will allow us to have treasury stock available to support our stock option and stock purchase programs.
 We have acquired no shares under this program in 2003.
 We will evaluate market conditions in the future and make decisions to repurchase additional shares of our common stock on a case-by-case basis in accordance with our Board of Directors' approval.
 To date, we have acquired 345,883 shares of our common stock for a total of \$1.9 million since the inception of this buy back program.